MarkusKiesel93/raspberry-smartlight/README.md

-# raspberry-smartlight

-The pin layout can be checked with the command pinout
+# Raspberry Smart Light (or not so smart)

+## Install
+pip3 install -r ./requirements.txt

+## Find out pin layout in case of changes
+use command: pinout